nakano35255/nakano35255.github.io/about-en.md

 ---
-layout: page
+layout: page-en
 title: HOME
-permalink: /about/
+permalink: /about/en/
 ---

-# こんにちは、中野裕義です
+# Hello.
+This is a web page of Hiroyoshi Nakano.

 <img src="/figures/myown1.jpg" alt="Hello" width="300">